Chilli crab: Description

 Chilli crab sauce is described as "sensuous" and "sweet, yet savoury", with a "fluffy texture".
 Mud crabs (Scylla serrata) are the most common type of crabs used for the dish, although other species of crab can also be used.

 It is commonly served with a side of either fried or steamed mantou buns, which are used to scoop up the sauce.

 Cultural impact

 CNN Go listed chilli crab as one of the "world's 50 most delicious foods", at Number 35.
-Michelin inspectors dedicate a page to chilli crab on their website.
+The Michelin Guide dedicates a page to chilli crab on their website.

 The Amazing Race 25, The Amazing Race Asia 4, and The Amazing Race China 4 featured a task that required contestants to crack a specified amount of chilli crabs.
 Chilli crab was also featured on the Netflix TV series Street Food in season 1.

+Ketam berlada has been recognized as Malaysia's Intangible Cultural Heritage in 2009.